CygenceTech/content-ops-starter/content/pages/network-assessment.md

           A sluggish network connection isn’t just irritating for users—it also adversely affects business performance, leading to delays and loss of productivity.
 Many businesses assume the source of these delays lies in poor bandwidth.
-However, before you invest your entire IT budget in an upgrade, it’s important you gain a fuller picture of how your current network allocates resources.
+However, before you invest your entire AI budget in an upgrade, it’s important you gain a fuller picture of how your current network allocates resources.